MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 ### OAuth (Generic)

-If you select **OAuth (Generic)** as the authentication method, please provide the following additional information to setup the external call:
+If you select **OAuth (Generic)** as the authentication method, provide the following additional information to setup the external call:
-1.	**Token URL** – Provide the API endpoint for the token call.
+- **Token URL** – The API endpoint for the token call.
-2.	**Token authentication** – Select either Anonymous or Basic authentication method for the token call.
+- **Token authentication** – Select either Anonymous or Basic authentication method for the token call.
-3.	**Client ID/Username** – Provide Client ID for Anonymous authentication or Username for Basic authentication.
+- **Client ID/Username** – The client ID for anonymous authentication, or username for basic authentication.
-4.	**Client secret/Password URL** – Provide Client secret identifier URL from your Azure Key Vault for Anonymous authentication or Password identifier URL for Basic authentication.
-To learn how to store a secret in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault) section later in this article.
+- **Client secret/Password URL** – The client secret identifier URL from your Azure Key Vault for anonymous authentication, or password identifier URL for basic authentication.
+For information on how to store a secret in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault).
-5.	**Scope** – You can provide the value for Scope.
+- **Scope** – The scope value.
-6.	**Resource** – Enter the Resource value if needed.
+- **Resource** – The Resource value (if needed).

 ### OAuth (Custom token)

-If you select **OAuth (Custom token)** as the authentication method, you can configure a custom OAuth token call by clicking on **+ Create token request** and providing the following information:
+If you select **OAuth (Custom token)** as the authentication method, you can configure a custom OAuth token call by selecting **+ Create token request** and providing the following information:
-1.	**Configurations** – Define any configurations values you would like to pass in the token call.
-For more information on Configurations, see the section Create an external call.
+- **Configurations** – Configuration values you want to pass in the token call.
+For more information on configurations, see [Create an external call](#create-an-external-call).
-2.	**Token URL** – Provide the API endpoint for the token call.
+- **Token URL** – The API endpoint for the token call.
-3.	**Token authentication** – Select either Anonymous or Basic authentication method for the token call.
+- **Token authentication** – Select either the anonymous or basic authentication method for the token call.
-4.	**Username** – Provide Username for Basic authentication.
+- **Username** – Username for basic authentication.
-5.	**Password URL** – Provide Password identifier URL from your Azure Key Vault for Basic authentication.
-To learn how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault) section later in this article.
+- **Password URL** – Password identifier URL from your Azure Key Vault for basic authentication.
+For information on how to store a password in your Azure Key Vault and provide access to Fraud Protection, see [Store passwords in your Azure Key Vault](external-calls.md#Store-passwords-in-your-Azure-Key-Vault).
-6.	**Headers** – You can provide headers as needed.
+- **Headers** – Header values.
-7.	**Sample request** – Provides an example of the request that is sent to your token endpoint:
+- **Sample request** – An example of the request that's sent to your token endpoint:
-    - **Sample request URL** – This is a read-only field which shows the request URL that will be used to make the sample call.
+    - **Sample request URL** – A read-only field that shows the request URL used to make the sample call.
-    - **Sample request body** – You can construct custom request body for the token call by clicking on + Advanced build your own request.
-The sample request URL and body are used to make a sample call to your token endpoint, either before creation or whenever you select Test connection.
+    - **Sample request body** – You can construct a custom request body for the token call by selecting **+ Advanced build your own request**.
+The sample request URL and body are used to make a sample call to your token endpoint, either before creation or whenever you select **Test connection**.
-8.	**Timeout** – Specify the timeout duration between 1 and 5000.
+- **Timeout** – Specify the timeout duration between 1 and 5000.

-## Working with Azure Key Vault
+## Work with Azure Key Vault

-In accordance with our commitment to your data security, we only allow Azure key vault URLs to be provided in the external call setup page for secrets, passwords, and certificates.
+In accordance with Microsoft's commitment to your data security, Fraud Protection only allows you to provide Azure Key Vault URLs in the external call setup page for secrets, passwords, and certificates.

 ### Store passwords in your Azure Key Vault

-You can follow the steps outlined below to upload secrets or passwords to the Azure key vault and grant access permissions to Fraud Protection:
+To upload secrets or passwords to the Azure key vault and grant access permissions to Fraud Protection, follow these steps.

 1. Sign in to the [Azure portal](https://portal.azure.com/#home) using your tenant credentials.
-2. You can use an existing key vault, or create a new key vault by following the instructions provided in [Quickstart: Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).
-Make sure that **Get** and **List** are selected in the secret permissions.
+1. You can use an existing key vault, or create a new key vault by following the instructions in [Quickstart: Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).
+Ensure that **Get** and **List** are selected in the secret permissions.
-3. In the left pane, select **Secrets**, and then click **Generate/Import**.
+1. In the left navigation pane, select **Secrets**, and then select **Generate/Import**.
-4. On the **Create a secret** page, enter a name for your secret.
-The secret value should be the password for the web URL that you're trying to connect to using external calls.
+1. On the **Create a secret** page, enter a name for your secret.
+The secret value should be the password for the web URL that you want to connect to using external calls.
-5. Enter information in the required fields, and then select **Create**.
-Copy and save the secret identifier as you'll need it while setting up the external call in the Fraud Protection portal.
+1. Enter information in the required fields, and then select **Create**.
+Copy and save the secret identifier because you'll need it when setting up the external call in the Fraud Protection portal.
-7. In the left navigation pane, under **Settings**, select **Access Policies**, and then select **Add new access policy**.
+1. In the left navigation pane, under **Settings**, select **Access Policies**, and then select **Add new access policy**.
-8. In the **Secret Permissions** section, select the **Get** and **List** checkboxes.
+1. In the **Secret Permissions** section, select the **Get** and **List** checkboxes.
-9. In the **Principal** and **Authorized application** fields, search for **Dynamics 365 Fraud Protection**, and then click **Select**.
+1. In the **Principal** and **Authorized application** fields, search for **Dynamics 365 Fraud Protection**, and then select **Select**.
-10. Select **Add**, and then **Save**.
+1. Select **Add**, and then **Save**.

 ### Create a certificate in your Azure Key Vault

-You can generate a certificate in your Azure KV as follows:
+Create a certificate in your Azure Key Vault, follow these steps.

 1. Sign in to the [Azure portal](https://portal.azure.com/#home) using your tenant credentials.
-2. You can use an existing key vault, or create a new key vault by following the instructions provided in [Quickstart: Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).
+1. You can use an existing key vault, or create a new key vault by following the instructions in [Quickstart: Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).
 Make sure that **Get** and **List** are selected in the secret permissions.
-3. In the left pane, select **Certificates**, and then click **Generate/Import**.
+1. In the left pane, select **Certificates**, and then click **Generate/Import**.
-4. On the **Create a certificate** page, enter a name for your certificate.
-In the **Subject** field, enter the certificate subject.
+1. On the **Create a certificate** page, enter a name for your certificate.
+For **Subject**, enter the certificate subject.
-5. Enter information in the required fields, and then select **Create**.
+1. Enter information in the required fields, and then select **Create**.
-6. In left navigation pane, select **Access Policies**, and then click **Create**.
+1. In left navigation pane, select **Access Policies**, and then select **Create**.
-7. In the **Certificate Permissions** section, select the **Get** and **List** checkboxes.
+1. In the **Certificate Permissions** section, select the **Get** and **List** checkboxes.
-8. In the **Principal** and **Authorized application** fields, search for **Dynamics 365 Fraud Protection**, and then click **Select**.
+1. In the **Principal** and **Authorized application** fields, search for **Dynamics 365 Fraud Protection**, and then select **Select**.
-9. Select **Add**, and then **Save**.
+1. Select **Add**, and then **Save**.

-For more information on how to generate a certificate in Azure Key Vault, see [Creating and merging a certificate signing request in Azure Key Vault](/azure/key-vault/certificates/create-certificate-signing-request?tabs=azure-portal)
+For more information on how to generate a certificate in Azure Key Vault, see [Creating and merging a certificate signing request in Azure Key Vault](/azure/key-vault/certificates/create-certificate-signing-request?tabs=azure-portal).

 ## External data practices